 The last time I was in town on a rainy day, I spent it at the New Orleans Museum of Art.
-It was the perfect way to enjoy the day without getting soaked, and the weather even cleared up enough to check out the sculpture garden in the afternoon.
+It was the perfect way to enjoy the day without getting soaked, and the weather even cleared up enough to check out the beautiful sculpture garden and City Park in the afternoon.

 New Orleans is full of great museums.
 There are too many to mention them all, but here are a few on my radar:

 - Check out the cool and creepy history of medicine at the New Orleans Pharmacy Museum

 - The National WWII Museum is one of the top museums in the U.S., and it is amazing!
 Add it to your New Orleans bucket list ... rainy day or not!

 - Head to the Audubon Aquarium of the Americas to enjoy an underwater world.